The Pink Full Moon: A Sign of Rebellion and Renewal

 The pink full moon served as a symbol for rebellion.

-I’m the type of gal who plans and organizes around the phases of the moon.
-As a womanist, it is important for me to understand the impact of this great celestial body.
+I’m the type of gal who plans and organizes around the phases of the moon, so it is important for me to understand the impact of this great celestial body.
 Every night I can look up into the sky and never miss anybody, knowing that they are looking at the same sky, the same stars and moon.

 Many Americans know the story of Harriet Tubman, but they might be surprised to know that she used the stars to help many of the enslaved emancipate themselves.
 “Follow the Drinking Gourd” is a folksong that was used during the Underground Railroad to indicate the location of the Big Dipper.